It’s easier being vegan in the city.

-On my recent trip back to this cosmopolitan city, we stayed in apartments and hotels in walking distance to the main areas of Melbourne: Southbank, Federation Square and the CBD.
+On my recent trip back to this cosmopolitan city for a close friend’s wedding, we stayed in apartments and hotels in walking distance to the main areas of Melbourne: Southbank, Federation Square and the CBD.
 I tried to find time to explore new cafes and eateries, boutique shops (you must pop in to the store of Melbourne-made ethical fashion brand Kuwaii, where I purchased a beautifully handcrafted Anna Varendorff large bar earrings) and vintage stores (Shag Melbourne, Vintage Sole and Retro Star) but with work deadlines and prioritising time with my fiance Ben, I didn’t plan a strict itinerary and preferred to let the days unfold naturally.

 We travelled on foot, as I prefer to do when I’m in any city (it’s also the most sustainable mode of travel).
 It is always a delight to experience your home city from the perspective of a traveller.
 You see it differently.
 You appreciate it in ways you don’t get to when you’re working or living in it.
 Australia’s second largest city, Melbourne still has that laid back vibe.
 We found ourselves laying back at The Arbory a couple of times on this trip.
 It has a great cocktail menu and the service is delightful.
 Plus its located in a central location near Flinders Street station and has a gorgeous view as this bar and eatery is located along the Yarra River.